cambridge/thesis/README.md

 >   _a LaTeX thesis template for Cambridge PhD students_

 Want to write a thesis?
-Well, here is what you need:
+Here is what you need:

 1.  this template (just clone it with git),
 2.  one of the existing samples (which can be found in the [`./Samples/`](Samples) folder), and
-3.  and some research content.
+3.  some research content.

 The samples are based on other PhD students' theses.

-## Quicker start
+## Quick start

 Copy all files from this directory (where you found this `README` file) to your desired location.